Characterizing Baer Modules Over $\tau_q$-Semisimple Rings: An Extension of Baer's Problem: Introduction

 \section{Introduction}

 All rings in this note are assumed to be commutative with identity, and all modules are unitary.

-In early 1936 Baer\cite{B36} posed the following classical question: How to characterize the class of all abelian groups $G$ such that every extension of $G$ with a torsion group splits, i.e., to characterize abelian groups $G$ satisfying $\Ext_{\mathbb{Z}}^1(G, T)=0$ for any torsion groups $T$ in a modern language.
-Baer\cite{B36} himself proved that every countably generated group $G$ with this property must be free.
-In 1962, Kaplansky\cite{K62} extended this question to commutative domains and called the modules satisfying this property to be Baer modules.
+In early 1936, Baer\cite{B36} posed the following classical question: How to characterize the class of all abelian groups $G$ such that every extension of $G$ with a torsion group splits, i.e., to characterize abelian groups $G$ satisfying $\Ext_{\mathbb{Z}}^1(G, T)=0$ for any torsion groups $T$ in modern language \cite{HBH08}.
+Baer\cite{B36} himself proved that every countably generated group $G$ with this property must be free \cite{HBH08}.
+In 1962, Kaplansky\cite{K62} extended this question to commutative domains and called the modules satisfying this property Baer modules.
 Let $D$ be a commutative domain.
 A $D$-module $P$ is said to be a Baer module if $\Ext_D^1(P,T)=0$ for any torsion $D$-module $T$.
 Kaplansky\cite{K62} conjectured that every Baer module over a commutative domain is projective.
-Until 2008, Angeleri H\"{u}gel, Bazzoni and Herbera \cite{HBH08} proved this conjecture by translating the vanishing of Ext into a Mittag-Leffler condition on inverse systems.
+In 2008, Angeleri H\"ugel, Bazzoni, and Herbera proved this conjecture by translating the vanishing of Ext into a Mittag-Leffler condition on inverse systems \cite{HBH08}.

 A natural question is how to extend this conjecture to commutative rings with zero-divisors.
 In fact, Golan \cite[Chapter 11]{G86}, in 1986, introduced the notion of $\sigma$-projective modules over general rings, where $\sigma$ is a given torsion theory.
 An $R$-module $P$ is said to be $\sigma$-projective if $\Ext_R^1(P,T)=0$ for any $\sigma$-torsion module $T$.
 So it is interesting to characterize rings over which all $\sigma$-projective modules are projective.